fortrabbit/help/docs/website-down.md

 There are many reasons why websites might go down.
 Often the error you are seeing gives a good hint on what the issue might be.

-It's likely a 504 error when the website is loading and loading but never shows up.
+It's likely a 504 error when the website is loading and loading but never shows up or show up a 504 error page.
 Please proceed to our [504 troubleshooting](/504-errors) page.

-It's likely a 503 error when you see a "service unavailable" message or just a blank screen.
+It's likely a 503 error when you see a "service unavailable" message or just a blank screen or a 503 error page.
 Please proceed to our [503 troubleshooting](/503-errors) page.
 Provide PHP error logs with your question.